Proxy locations

 Yes, you can use various programming languages or automated solutions such as Google Maps data extractor APIs to scrape Google Maps.

 Yes, Google Maps provides publicly available data.
-Either copy-pasting, writing the data down, or using a Google Maps extractor for web scraping – no matter how you do it, the essence of public data is that it’s free to use and share.
+Either copy-pasting, writing the data down, or scraping data from Google Maps – no matter how you do it, the essence of public data is that it’s free to use and share.

 It’s essential to comply with the website's terms of service, respect any restrictions or limitations on data usage, and adhere to legal and ethical guidelines governing Google Maps business scraper activities.